-I tend not to plant garlic in rows instead preferring to sow into the corners of raised beds (which I rotate row by row each year).
+You can plant garlic in rows or I find it quite helpful to sow into the corners of raised beds.
 There are two reasons why I prefer this technique:

 - Pests & Diseases – planting one crop variety in a single location makes it easier for pests and diseases to spread throughout.
 I like to make life more difficult for rust or wire worm (which aren’t just a potato issue for me).
 The odour of garlic is also known to deter some pests (including slugs and snails) consequently my logic is that spreading the plants out also spreads the odour to dissuade a visit to a courgette plant or lettuce later in the Spring and Summer.